BarbaraAngelesOrtiz/NASA-SPACE-APPS-2025-Field-Spectrum/README.md

 ## Conclusion

-The investigation, "Fields between drought, heat wave and frost: Observing changes in agriculture from space," was driven by a personal urgency rooted in the Argentine farming communities impacted by climate extremes, directly addressing the core mission of the "Through the Radar Looking Glass" challenge by turning satellite observations into a vital diagnostic tool.
+The investigation, "Fields between drought, heat waves and frost: Observing changes in agriculture from space," was driven by a personal urgency rooted in the Argentine farming communities impacted by climate extremes, directly addressing the core mission of the "Through the Radar Looking Glass" challenge by turning satellite observations into a vital diagnostic tool.

 We developed two custom Landsat 8–9 scripts to reveal the physical drivers of climate stress: one quantifying the collapse in crop health caused by historic drought and heatwave conditions, and the other providing a critical time-series analysis of damaging late-season frost events.